dankuck/vue-easeljs/README-draft.md

 Wait, don't leave, it gets better.
 Let's drop Gary into our grey void.

-To do that, we're going to need a sprite sheet:
+To do that, we're going to need to bring in Gary's sprite sheet:

 ```
 // Gary.vue